 Monthly incentive program services costs include services like reward fulfillment, creative/marketing services and customer support.
 The more people participate in your incentive program, the more these services cost.
 That's why many incentive companies, like Incentive Solutions, offer you a subscription-based monthly cost plan.
 This keeps your incentive program cost more relative to the size of your program.

 At the end of the day, incentive programs are marketing tools.
 In sales channel environments, you have a great opportunity to work with your vendors who may want to help sponsor your program.
 Offer them special promotions for joining the program.
 You could also develop a coalition, partnering with businesses to co-sponsor the program.
 This could shrink incentive program costs while gaining higher ROI with greater participation!

 Setting time aside to study analytics and reports from your incentive program.
-You’ll understand your KPIs better so that, over time, you’ll invest more in the incentive ideas and strategies that you know are most effective.
+You'll understand your KPIs better so that, over time, incentive program budgeting means investing more in the incentive ideas and strategies that work.
 Your program will end up earning you more money, but its cost will decrease!